-- Clearly defining the roles, responsibilities and reporting lines within the council for risk management. - Including risk management issues when writing reports and considering decisions. - Continuing to demonstrate the application of risk management principles in the activities of the council, its employees and members. - Reinforcing the importance of effective risk management as part of the everyday work of employees and members. - Maintaining a register of risks linked to the council's business, corporate and operational objectives, also those risks linked to working in partnership.
+- Clearly defining the roles, responsibilities and reporting lines within the council for risk management. - Including risk management issues when writing reports and considering decisions. - Continuing to demonstrate the application of risk management principles in the activities of the council, its employees and members. - Reinforcing the importance of effective risk management as part of the everyday work of employees and members. - Maintaining a register of risks linked to the council's corporate risks linked to working in partnership.